modular-magician/terraform-provider-google-beta/website/docs/r/compute_public_advertised_prefix.html.markdown

 * `description` -
   (Optional)
   An optional description of this resource.

+* `pdp_scope` -
+  (Optional)
+  Specifies how child public delegated prefix will be scoped.
+It could be one of following values:
+  REGIONAL: The public delegated prefix is regional only.
+The provisioning will take a few minutes.
+  GLOBAL: The public delegated prefix is global only.
+The provisioning will take ~4 weeks.
+  GLOBAL_AND_REGIONAL [output only]: The public delegated prefixes is BYOIP V1 legacy prefix.
+This is output only value and no longer supported in BYOIP V2.
+  Possible values are: `REGIONAL`, `GLOBAL`, `GLOBAL_AND_REGIONAL`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.